Risk-aware stochastic scheduling of multi-market energy storage systems: Methodology

 Combining the SAA objective in \autoref{eq2} with the CVaR formulation in \autoref{eq6}--\autoref{eq8} yields the resulting risk-constrained two-stage problem:

 where the user-specified parameter $\epsilon$ reflects risk aversion by providing an upper bound to CVaR.
 In practice, this upper bound represents the user-defined maximum allowable $\alpha^{th}$ percentile tail loss, thus limiting the potential for extreme shortfall.
-To choose a value for $\epsilon$, the risk-neutral stochastic problem must be solved to determine the nominal CVaR; the operator can then choose to impose $\epsilon$ value lower than the nominal CVaR to reflect the aggressiveness of their energy trading strategy.
+To choose a value for $\epsilon$, one may first solve the risk-neutral stochastic problem to determine the nominal CVaR; the operator can then choose to impose \mbox{$\epsilon$} value lower than the nominal CVaR to reflect the aggressiveness of their energy trading strategy (e.g., through successive tightening of the constraint).
 A trade-off exists between expected cost and CVaR, where a larger bound results in lower expected costs (i.e., a less conservative formulation introduces more risk, but a potentially higher expected reward).
-A risk-aware formulation where the CVaR expression is embedded into the objective function with a weighting factor is also used in the literature \citep{do2021decision, moradi2022risk, herding2024risk,nezamabadi2020arbitrage}; however, this may be less useful from an operator's perspective, as it does not directly enable specifying a probabilistic upper risk limit.
-The risk-constrained approach presented in \autoref{eq9} provides an explicit risk bound, which provides a probabilities guarantee of limited shortfall.
+A risk-aware formulation where the CVaR expression is embedded into the objective function with a weighting factor is also used in the literature \citep{do2021decision, moradi2022risk, herding2024risk,nezamabadi2020arbitrage}; however, this may be less useful from an operator's perspective, as it does not directly enable specifying an upper risk limit.
+The risk-constrained approach presented in \autoref{eq9} provides an explicit risk bound, which provides a probabilistic guarantee of limited shortfall.
 The general constraints $\mathbf{f}:\mathcal{X}\times\mathcal{Y(\mathbf{X},\mathbf{\xi})}\times\Psi\rightarrow\mathbb{R}^{f}$ correspond to the system model, which further imposes operational constraints on the optimization problem and is instantiated in the scenario set $\mathcal{S}$.

 The formulation in \autoref{eq9} is general and can be deployed in a variety of energy storage systems, operational settings, and uncertain inputs as will be shown in the forthcoming case studies.
 In this work, we take $\mathbf{f}(\cdot)$ to be a linear (or linearized) process model, thus all optimization problems are linear programs (LPs).